 The African School on Internet Governance (AfriSIG) is an annual five-day course, co-convened by the Association for Progressive Communications (APC), the Information Society Division of the African Union Commission (AUC) and Research ICT Africa.

-This year marks AfriSIG’s ninth edition.
-Given the continuing reality of the COVID-19 pandemic, the school will be held virtually over two weeks from 4 to 15 October 2021.
+This year marked AfriSIG’s ninth edition.
+Given the continuing reality of the COVID-19 pandemic, the school was held virtually over two weeks from 4 to 15 October 2021.

 AfriSIG’s goal is to develop a pipeline of leading Africans from diverse sectors, backgrounds and ages with the skills to participate in local and international internet governance structures and shape the future of the internet landscape for Africa's development.

 - Build and strengthen capacity and knowledge among a diverse range of actors with a special emphasis on intergenerational leadership development.

 - Build understanding and cooperation among different stakeholder groups by bringing together people from very different walks of life and institutions, from senior regulatory officials to journalists, social entrepreneurs, human rights defenders and law enforcement officers.

 - Integrate gender and human rights perspectives into internet policy dialogue while enabling discussion of challenging topics in a safe and trusted learning environment.

 - Strengthen and expand African participation and influence in internet governance processes in Africa and globally.